UNDERSTANDING POWER OF ATTORNEY (PoA)

 • make authorities follow the law

-• stop families being erased in silence
+• stop people being erased in silence

 Your experience matters.

-🌿 A gentle note
+🌿 Important note

 We are not lawyers — we’re families who learned the hard way.